 This is how he describes the issue in the paper: Existing models cannot yet go beyond relating addiction to broad categories of high-fat and high-sugar or hyper-palatable foods, and there are no current ideas about a particular concentration of nutrient(s) that might engender the addictive process.

 “I think the term food addiction sounds like something that many of us may be able to identify with probably because at some point all of us have been greatly tempted by food that we feel we shouldn’t really eat and have often failed to resist the temptation,” he says.
 “However with food addiction, we are really talking about something more severe, an addiction like alcohol or heroin addiction.
 In my view, the most important fact that people need to bear in mind is that so far we don’t really know if such a condition really exists.”

 2) The most convincing studies are with animals

-The strongest evidence for food addiction has been shown in animal studies, which is only the starting point of research (see this list of types of studies).
+The strongest evidence for food addiction has been shown in animal studies, which is only the starting point of research.
 In these studies, researchers use highly palatable foods and very structured feeding environments.
 The rats do show escalating, binge-like eating behaviors.
-But when high-sugar or high-fat is fed in isolation, in addition to the addiction-like behavior (withdrawal symptoms), rats actually self regulate and do not gain weight.
+But when high-sugar or high-fat is fed in isolation, in addition to the addiction-like behavior (withdrawal symptoms), rats actually self-regulate and do not gain weight.